 Example Answer:

 “I’m committed to finding a balance between respecting your rights and ensuring your safety.
 We’ll consider both your needs and any potential risks involved.
 By working together and maintaining open communication, we can develop a care plan that honours your preferences while protecting your well-being.
-Your input is vital, and I appreciate your collaboration.”
+Your input is really important, and I appreciate your collaboration.”

 Legal and Ethical Guidance Example